coderavine/sparta/docs/contributions.md

 for more details about contributing to a project on github, kindly refer to [GitHub - Contributing to a Project](https://git-scm.com/book/en/v2/GitHub-Contributing-to-a-Project).

 #Creating a new Validator
 As mentioned before, adding a new validator to the library is a breeze.
 Sparta comes with the __spartan__ console command that will extremely ease this process.

-Note that before using this command, you need to install the symfony `Console` component.
-Please refer to the [official documentation ](http://symfony.com/doc/current/components/using_components.html) for more details.
+>Note: before using this command, you need to install the symfony `Console` component.
+>Please refer to the [official documentation ](http://symfony.com/doc/current/components/using_components.html) for more details.

 Once you are done installing the above dependency, you can generate a new validator using the `generate:validator` command as shown: